London Specialist Advice Forum

 - Provide a dedicated space for specialist free legal advice agencies to convene, enabling them to share and discuss current issues, sector developments, funding options, projects, and collaboration opportunities.

-- Enhance communication within the advice sector through regular forum meetings, subgroup meetings, and digital communications.
+- Enhance communication within the advice sector through regular Forum meetings, subgroup meetings, and digital communications.

 - Promote sustainability and efficiency by encouraging the exchange of best practices, resources, and learning from within and beyond the sector.